dazthecorgi/docs/docs/discover/12-the-alternative-thesis-for-consumer-crypto.md

 Just as the Apple II and Macintosh revolutionized personal computing by prioritizing usability and integration, we believe Quilibrium is paving the way for the next generation of consumer crypto.
 By taking inspiration from computing history, we are designing a blockchain ecosystem that puts users first, simplifies interactions, and enables a richer, more secure digital experience.

-The future of consumer crypto isn’t about making finance more complex—it’s about making digital interactions more seamless, private, and accessible.
+The future of consumer crypto isn’t about making finance more complex — it’s about making digital interactions more seamless, private, and accessible.
 At Quilibrium, we’re committed to building that future.